 \section{Probability and Classicality}

 In this section we demonstrate that the combination of `quasi-probabilistic emergence' and `semi-classical emergence' allow us to derive a classical possibility space model from a quantum possibility space model.
 This demonstration depends upon two important results.
 First, that explicit models of decoherence in quantum phase space display the generic feature that the Wigner quasi-probability distribution is positive-definite after finite times of the order of the decoherence time.
 This is the quasi-probabilistic emergence with Wigner positivity the relevant novel and robust behaviour.
-Second, that the generalised Ehrenfest relations imply that the classical and quantum moment evolution equations are syntactically isomorphic with the Wigner function playing the role of a probability density function.
-A positive-definite Wigner function then displays localisation and conservation behaviour identical to that of a probability density function to the extent to which we can neglect terms $O(\hbar)$.
-This is the semi-classical emergence with localisation and conservation the relevant novel and robust behaviour.
+Second, that the generalised Ehrenfest relations imply that the classical and quantum moment evolution equations are syntactically isomorphic with the Wigner function with the latter playing the same role as the probability density function in the former.
+A positive-definite Wigner function then displays localisation and local conservation behaviour identical to that of a probability density function to the extent to which we can neglect terms $O(\hbar)$.
+This is the semi-classical emergence with localisation and conservation of the relevant novel and robust behaviour.